Discover Tasmania’s little-known antique trail.

 Situated in a historic precinct just 20 minutes drive from Hobart in Tasmania, Sorrell Antique Centre is a co-operative of a dozen different antique providers.

-Not only does this increase the amount of potential treasures you can get your hands on, but also the variation.
+Not only does this increase the number of potential treasures you can get your hands on, but also the variation.

 Tullochs Auctions, also known as Tasmania’s favourite auction house, has made a name selling fine art, antiques, jewellery, collector cars, quality general goods and more.